ronaksoft/rony/docs/content/introduction.md

 ---

 ### What is Rony ?
 Rony is a scalable and cluster-aware RPC framework.
-It also supports REST apis using generated codes.
+Imagine a platform which we define our RPC/API using protobuf (i.e., similar to GRPC) and it provides the server, client and cli.
+Moreover, we define our models (i.e., aggregates) in protobuf, and it produces the repository for us.
+Also, with a few lines of codes we have our service cluster aware.
+By cluster-aware It means we have ability in our service to know how many other instances of this service connected and pass messages between these instances.

 ### Why choose Rony?
 The first question comes to our mind that why not use other web-server frameworks.
 They are